-PMA2020/Uganda is collecting data in 100 nationally representative enumeration areas throughout Uganda.
-The project is implemented by our partners at the School of Public Health, College of Health Sciences at Makerere University, PMA2020/Uganda will employ 100 female resident enumerators and 6 supervisors to conduct data collection.
+PMA2020/Uganda is collecting data in 110 nationally representative enumeration areas throughout Uganda.
+The project is implemented by our partners at the School of Public Health, College of Health Sciences at Makerere University, PMA2020/Uganda will employ 110 female resident enumerators and 6 supervisors to conduct data collection.

-PMA2020/Uganda Principal Investigator: Dr. Fredrick Makumbi
+PMA2020/Uganda Principal Investigator: Fredrick Makumbi, MHS, PhD

 Dr. Fredrick Makumbi is a Senior Lecturer and Head of the Department of Epidemiology and Biostatistics at the School of Public Health, College of Health Sciences, Makerere University in Kampala, Uganda.
 He trained as an epidemiologist, statistician and demographer, and received MHS and PhD degrees from the Johns Hopkins Bloomberg School of Public Health in 2000 and 2004, respectively.
 His research focus is on the demographic impacts of HIV/AIDS, including infant and child mortality, orphanhood and adolescent sexual behaviors.
 In addition, Dr. Makumbi has strong research interests in reproductive health, especially among HIV-infected populations.
 He has extensive community based research experience in clinical trials and longitudinal studies, accrued over an eighteen-year research career with the Rakai Health Sciences Program (RHSP).
 His work on PMA2020 builds upon a longstanding collaboration of Makerere University with the Bill & Melinda Gates Institute for Population and Reproductive Health and includes support for the multi-country “Family Health and Wealth” panel survey.

-PMA2020/Uganda Co-Principal Investigator: Simon Peter Sebina Kibira
+PMA2020/Uganda Co-Principal Investigator: Simon Peter Sebina Kibira, MS, PhD

-Simon P.S.
-Kibira is an Assistant Lecturer at the Department of Community Health andBehavioural Sciences, School of Public Health, College of Health Sciences at Makerere University, Kampala, Uganda.
-He is a PhD candidate of International Health at the University of Bergen, Norway.
-Simon also trained as a Social scientist, and received an MSc. degree in Population and Reproductive Health from Makerere University.
-His research focused on the effect of women empowerment on modern contraceptive use in Uganda.
-In addition Simon has research interests in reproductive health among men, women and adolescents, social and behavioral determinants of disease and health.
-He has over 9 years’ research experience accrued from working with the Uganda Bureau of Statistics and Makerere University School of Public Health.
-Simon has experience working with the Demographic and Health surveys in Uganda.
+Dr. Simon Peter Kibira a Lecturer at the Department of Community Health and Behavioural Sciences, School of Public Health, College of Health Sciences at Makerere University, Kampala, Uganda.
+He holds a PhD in International Health from the University of Bergen, Norway.
+He obtained his Master of Science in Population and Reproductive Health and Bachelor's degree in Social Sciences from Makerere University.
+He is a Demographic and Health Survey (DHS) program fellow in population and health.
+Dr. Kibira has research interests in sexual and reproductive health among men, women and adolescents, social and behavioural determinants of disease and health.
+He has over 12 years of research experience accrued from working with the Uganda Bureau of Statistics and Makerere University School of Public Health.
+His work with PMA2020 builds on experience from working with the DHS in Uganda and from being a DHS program fellow.

 PMA2020/Uganda Data Manager: Vivian Zalwango Mubiru

 The school boasts a vibrant, dynamic and knowledgeable team of bio-medical experts, social scientists, nutritionists, health systems specialists, social workers and experts from many other fields.
 The school has undergraduate and post-graduate courses, short skills-based courses, research projects and community service projects.
 The school has four departments namely: Department of Health Policy, Planning and Management, Department of Disease Control and Environmental Health, Department of Epidemiology and Biostatistics and Department of Community Health and Behavioural Sciences.
 It also houses the Regional Centre for Quality of Health Care.
+Learn more about MakSPH.